gravitational/teleport/rfd/0170-package-distribution-v3.md

 ## Why

 RFD 58 defined our current OS package repo solution.
-The solution built based off of this does not meet our current needs, which were primarily missed
+The solution built based off of this does not meet our current needs.
+This has lead to the following
-because:
-* When I wrote the RFD I was new to Teleport, and did not fully understand the impact of the work, and
-* The requirements for this project were not fully captured, and
-* We did not fully anticipate how moving to GHA would affect the specified solution.

-This has lead to the following problems:
+problems:
 * OS package publishing takes a very long time.
 It dwarfs the publishing time of all other publishing steps, [typically taking about 30m, with the next closes publishing step taking about